nivayaeltaylor/nivayaeltaylor/README.md

 - 👋 Hi, I’m @nivayaeltaylor
 - 👀 I’m interested in working collaboratively and learning with other coders
 - 🌱 I’m currently learning HTML, CSS and Javascript with General Assembly
-- 💞️ I’m looking to collaborate on any front end web development project
+- 💞️ I’m looking to collaborate on any front end web development project!
+ - Would love advice from developers on which **coding language** I should learn next.
 - 📫 How to reach me nivayael@gmail.com

 <!---